What’s the best way to use a sponge filter?

 Q. Is sponge filter effective?
 A. Yes, sponge filters are very effective for mechanical and biological filtration, especially in smaller tanks or tanks housing delicate or slow-moving creatures like shrimps.
 They provide gentle water flow and excellent surface area for beneficial bacteria to thrive.

 Q. Is it okay to turn off sponge filter at night?
 A. It’s generally best to keep your sponge filter running 24/7.
-Turning it off at night can disrupt the cycle of beneficial bacteria and reduce the oxygen levels in the tankOpens in a new tab., which can be harmful to your shrimplets.
+Turning it off at night can disrupt the cycle of beneficial bacteria and reduce the oxygen levels in the tank, which can be harmful to your shrimplets.

 Q. What are the disadvantages of a sponge filter?
 A. While sponge filters are great for biological and mechanical filtration, they are not as effective for chemical filtration.
 They can also become clogged over time and require regular cleaning.
 Additionally, they may not be sufficient for larger tanks with a high bioload, and may need to be supplemented with other types of filters.